-For more than a decade, the Canadian government has had regulations in place that help to reduce the risk of releases of oil and gas products from storage containers, both above ground and underground.
+For more than a decade, the Canadian government has had regulations in place that help to reduce the risk of releases of oil and gas products from storage containersUnderground Fuel Tanks, both above ground and underground.
 At the time the legislation was passed in 2018, an estimated 15 percent of all active storage tank systems in the country were more than 20 years-old and, as such, had no corrosion protection, leak detection, or structure designed to contain leaks and spills that could cause harm to humans as well as the environment.

-Why opt for pollution liability insurance?
+Why choose pollution liability insurance?

 • property damage